Yu-Hsin Ho 何雨忻

 -

-Research Assistant to Chang-Tai Hsieh, Erik Hurst, and Pete Klenow 2025–Present
+RA to Chang-Tai Hsieh (Chicago Booth), Erik Hurst (Chicago Booth), and Pete Klenow (Stanford) 2025–Present

-- Implement a structural model of firm dynamics to study the relationship between declining business dynamism and US aggregate wage trends.
+- Implement a structural model of firm dynamics to study the relationship between declining business dynamism, US aggregate wage trends, and firm wage effects.

 - Accelerate SMM estimation harnessing GPU clusters and parallel computing.